cxb3rf1lth/cybersec-hub/src/prd.md

 - Project templates with files, metadata, and usage statistics in `templates` array
 - Tool repositories with tool specifications and categories in `toolRepositories` array
 - Code editor sessions with collaborative state management
+- Earnings data with detailed transaction history and team attribution in `earnings` arrays
+- Team analytics and performance metrics stored in `teamAnalytics` arrays
+- User earning goals and tracking progress in `earningsGoals` arrays
+- Payment methods and payout configurations in `paymentMethods` arrays
 - Persistent state across sessions using Spark KV storage

 ### Security Considerations